pmz2025/smallguides/archlinux/learnings.md

 #### Notes on dd

-- dd is same as cp but it also convert it during the copy and it does<br>
+- dd is same as cp but it also convert data during the copy and it does<br>
   copy the bit-to-bit copy of the file with lower-level I/O flow control.
 - dd by default outputs nothing until task has finish.
 This explains<br>
   why we have used status=progress.
 - bs stands for block size.
 In above command <br>
   `bs=4M` suggests we are taking 4MB block of data at a time. <br>
   bigger value will improve performance but at the cost of Memory. <br>
-  By default the size is 512 byter, but recommended value is 32M or 64M. <br>
+  By default the size is 512 byte, but recommended value is 32M or 64M. <br>
   Unsure why we are using `4M` in above command.
 - NB: conv and oflag is still unclear to me.